Animal Legal Defense Fund HBCU Scholarship Program

 The $25,000 scholarship will offset educational expenses of the recipient for the 2022-2023 academic year, with half the amount paid in Fall 2022 and the other half paid in Spring 2023 (subject to successful completion of Fall semester).
 In addition, the scholarship package includes a paid summer clerkship at the Animal Legal Defense Fund following their second year of law school.
 Recipients may be eligible for an optional externship with the Animal Legal Defense Fund during their third year, subject to successful completion of their paid summer clerkship and the externship placement being approved by their law schools.
 Additional scholarship benefits include $1,000 for the student to purchase a laptop, a stipend to purchase animal law books, and free registration and travel to the 2022 Animal Law Conference in Portland in early November.

-To receive an Animal Legal Defense Fund Scholarship, an applicant must be a rising second-year student enrolled at either Howard University School of Law, North Carolina Central University School of Law, or Florida A&M College of Law.
-The applicant must have received a minimum grade point average of 3.0 (or its equivalent) during their first year.
+To receive an Animal Legal Defense Fund Scholarship, an applicant must be a first or second year student enrolled at either Howard University School of Law, North Carolina Central University School of Law, or Florida A&M College of Law.
 The recipient must be in good standing with the law school during any period of receiving scholarship benefits and be eligible to work in the United States by the time the first scholarship funds are disbursed.
 Representatives of the Animal Legal Defense Fund will evaluate each application and consider such factors as demonstrated interest in animal law, a background in historically disadvantaged or underrepresented communities related to animal rights, academic achievement, work and life experiences, leadership, and non-academic contributions.